 My business made little or no money.
 Do I still have to file the South Dakota Annual Report?

-Even if your South Dakota corporation or LLC received no income or had no business activity, the Annual Report is still required to be filed.
+Even if your South Dakota LLC or corporation received no income or had no business activity, the Annual Report still needs to be filed.

 What happens if you don’t file the Annual Report on time?